 Keep in mind that any type of filling can cause sensitivity to hot or cold beverages so you might not be eager to eat or drink anything for the first little while.

 Even though you might want to raid your wine fridge and pour yourself a big glass of vino after a trip to the dentist, you should err on the side of caution and abstain from drinking alcohol until the following day especially if you were given an anesthetic or pain killers.

 If you need to relieve some stress, why not spend a little time outside?
-Go for a walk… grab your best kid’s wagon and and take your little ones to the park!
+Go for a walk… and and take your kids to the park!